What is an effects chain?

 Laurent Bernadac’s choice

 Laurent Bernadac, creator of the 3Dvarius, uses multi-effects processors.
-He started on a Boss GT-10, and now uses the GT-100 or GT-1.
+He uses the Hotone Ampero.
 On each of them, he created several effect chains using delay, reverb, octave, harmonizer, equalizer and others, all to obtain his bass, distortion, pizz and other effects.

 For example, here are two other sets of effect pedals used by some of our violinists friends.